-- 1. Clarify the purposes of assessment and the decisions that follow from that assessment results. - 2.
+- 1. Clarify the purposes of your assessment, including the decisions that assessment results might help you with. - 2.
 Articulate clear, meaningful learning outcomes. - 3.
 Confirm that curricula and learning activities focus on important learning outcomes. - 4.
 Create a meaningful, useful rubric. - 5.
 Set appropriate standards and targets for student achievement. - 6.
 Share assessment results in ways that promote conversations on improving student learning.